-The Digital Citizenship program commenced at PVSchools in May 2014.
-The aim of the program is to raise awareness by parents, students and teachers of online responsibilities, how to learn and have fun online safely, and of the consequences that can occur when online responsibilities are not fully understood.
+We all have a digital fingerprint, a profile of us and our behavior in electronic environments.
+Becoming aware of how each of us builds this profile enables us to make informed and critical choices.
+The aim of the Digital Citizenship program is to raise awareness by parents, students and teachers of online responsibilities, how to learn and have fun online safely, and of the consequences that can occur when online responsibilities are not fully understood.

 It works by providing students in-class tuition on subjects as varied as internet safety, cyberbullying, digital footprints and reputation, through to copyright issues, digital law and plagiarism.

 In addition, there is an array of materials for parents so that they are not only conversive on the issues, but can discuss digital citizenship with their children in the home.

 How do students learn about Digital Citizenship?

 The in-class activities are STEM-based virtual simulations of real-life scenarios.
 Activities come in the form of games, apps, quizzes videos and more and are designed to be a fun, engaging, yet challenging learning experience.

 For more information on the program, visit the PVSchools Digital Citizenship website.